-\begin{remark}[Proper actions] The assumption of properness in Proposition \ref{prop:YM-uCo} can be relaxed when $G$ is compact, as proven in the absence of corners is provided in \cite{NarasimhanRamadas79, Rudolph_2002}, and relies for the most part on the compactness of $G$ and $\Sigma$.
-In the presence of corners the properness of the action of $\G$ on $\C$ can be proved in the same way, whereas the action of the normal subgroup $\Go \subset \G$ is also proper since $\Go$ is closed\footnote{Note, in finite dimensions, normal subgroups of connected semisimple groups are closed \cite{Ragozin}.} (inclusions of closed submanifolds are proper maps, and $\Go=\pi_{\pp}^{-1}(\mathrm{id})$ where the restriction to the boundary $\pi_\pp$ is a morphism of groups). \end{remark}
+\begin{remark}[Proper actions] The assumption of properness in Proposition \ref{prop:YM-uCo} can be relaxed when $G$ is compact, as proven in the absence of corners in \cite{NarasimhanRamadas79, Rudolph_2002} (with $\Sigma$ compact).
+In the presence of corners the properness of the action of $\G$ on $\C$ when $G$ is compact can be proved in the same way, whereas the action of the normal subgroup $\Go \subset \G$ is also proper since $\Go$ is closed.\footnote{In \emph{finite} dimensions, normal subgroups of connected semisimple groups are closed \cite{Ragozin}.} (Inclusions of closed submanifolds are proper maps, and $\Go=\pi_{\pp}^{-1}(\mathrm{id})$ where the restriction to the boundary $\pi_\pp$ is a morphism of groups). \end{remark}

 \begin{proof} Our proof of the first part of the proposition mostly follows the arguments of \cite{DiezHuebschmann-YMred, DiezPhD}, adapting them to the case with boundary.
 To show the smoothness of $\uCo$ we argue that (\textit{i}) the action of $\fGo$ over $\C$---which is proper by assumption---is free, and (\textit{ii}) the action of $\fGo$ on $\C$ admits slices; whereas to show that $\uomegao$ is (weakly) symplectic we use the previous lemma and argue that (\textit{iii}) the on-shell vertical distribution associated to $\fGo$, $V_\circ \doteq \rho(\C\times \fGo)\subset T_\C\X$, is symplectically closed (cf.\ Proposition \ref{prop:symplclosVo}).

-Regarding (\emph{ii}), let us first recall that---at least in the context where only free actions are involved---a ``slice'' through $A_0\in \Acal$ for a free action by $\Go$ is the image of a local section of $\mathcal{A}\to \mathcal{A}/\G$ through $A_0$.
-(See \cite{palais1957, palais1961, palaisterng1988critical, ArmsMarsdenMoncrief1981}.)
-In the absence of corners, $\fG=\fGo$ and a (candidate) slice is introduced constructively by showing that the orthogonal decomposition $T_{A_0}\mathcal{A} = \rho_{A_0}(\fG) \oplus \ker(\Upsilon_\text{Cou})$ can be affinely extended to open neighborhoods of any $A_0\in\mathcal{A}$.
+Regarding (\emph{ii}), let us first recall that a slice through $A_0\in \Acal$ for a free action by $\Go$ is the image of a local section of $\Acal\to \Acal/\G$ through $A_0$ \cite{palais1957, palais1961, palaisterng1988critical, ArmsMarsdenMoncrief1981}.
+In the absence of corners, $\fG=\fGo$ and a (candidate) slice is introduced constructively by showing that the orthogonal decomposition $T_{A_0}\Acal = \rho_{A_0}(\fGo) \oplus \ker(\UpsilonoCou)$ can be affinely extended to open neighborhoods of any $A_0\in\Acal$.
 One then goes on to show that the candidate slice is well-defined by means of the Nash--Moser theorem \cite{AbbatiCirelliMania,DiezMaster} which holds on tame Fr\'echet spaces (i.e.\ for $\Sigma$ compact).
-As well known, this has to do with the invertibility of the Faadeev--Popov operator \cite{Gribov,NarasimhanRamadas79,BabelonViallet}.
+This is related to the invertibility of the Faadeev--Popov operator \cite{Gribov,NarasimhanRamadas79,BabelonViallet}.
 The construction of the candidate slice adapted to the presence of corners is described in Proposition \ref{prop:FaddeeevPopov} and Remark \ref{rmk:HodgeInYM}.